-In India, medium and heavy-duty trucks comprise only 2% of the total vehicle population but contribute to 30% of the overall vehicular road transport emissions.
+In India, medium and heavy-duty trucks comprise only 2% of the total vehicle population but contribute to 45% of the overall vehicular road transport emissions.
 Given this disproportionate share of GHG emissions, there is a specific critical need for increased ambition and a faster transition for medium and heavy-duty freight vehicles.
-Accelerated electric vehicle uptake across industry sectors and vehicle types are essential for India to meet the objectives of the Paris Agreement and ratchet up its ambition on Nationally Determined Contributions (NDCs).
+Accelerated electric vehicle uptake across industry sectors and vehicle types is essential for India to meet the objectives of the Paris Agreement and ratchet up its ambition on Nationally Determined Contributions (NDCs).

 A clear demand for medium and heavy-duty vehicle electrification from businesses in India in key vehicle applications can jumpstart a transition.
 Being the third-largest truck market after China and the United States, India’s early adoption of zero-emission trucks can be instrumental in not only accelerating its domestic climate imperatives but also supporting global climate action

-Like the electric transition that is unfolding in the passenger segment, early adoption of electric medium and heavy freight trucking will be propelled by business adoption.
+Like the electric transition that is unfolding in the passenger segment, early adoption of electric medium and heavy-duty freight trucks will be propelled by business adoption.
 Increasing fuel costs, the imminent withdrawal of concessions for diesel in key industry segments, and increasingly stricter emission norms will enable companies to consider switching to EVs for freight.
 However, it is unlikely that this transition will be fast without ambition and action to build momentum.

 We are uniquely positioned to help elevate India’s EV uptake and policy ambitions through our strong partnerships, and our active relationships with businesses and governments.
 This inclusive approach means that government, businesses and end-users are not only stakeholders in the transition to electric mobility but also beneficiaries.
 Our interventions seek to establish widespread approval for EV adoption through enabling business ambition, leadership with pilots, and knowledge creation and sharing, all of which need to begin now to ensure timely action against climate targets.